adlnet/xAPI-Spec/xAPI-Data.md

 ##### Rationale
 Some Statements will have regulatory or legal significance, or otherwise require strong and durable evidence of their authenticity and integrity.
-It might be necessary to verify these Statements without trusting the system they were first recorded in, or perhaps without access to that system.
-Digital signatures will enable a third-party system to validate such Statements.
+It might be necessary to verify these Statements without trusting the environment they were first recorded in, or perhaps without access to that environment.
+Digital signatures will enable a third-party to validate such Statements.

 ##### Details
 Signed Statements include a JSON web signature (JWS) as an attachment.
 This allows